 Mental health care for first responders

-Our Stress, Trauma And Resiliency (STAR) program provides mental health services specifically for first responders in our community.
-We understand the unique pressures and challenges people in these high-stress jobs face, and we want to ensure they have access to the treatment they need, both clinically and through the research we do.
+Our Stress, Trauma And Resiliency (STAR) program provides mental health services for first responders in our community as well as survivors of violence, sexual assault or other crime.
+We understand the unique pressures and challenges these people face, and we want to ensure they have access to the treatment they need, both clinically and through the research we do.

 Free naloxone distribution program